 (required) Specify a name for the new snapshot.
-The name must begin with a non-digit other than dot (.), and must not include either a slash (/) or a backslash (.).
+The name may begin with a digit (provided there is at least one non-digit in the name), must not begin with a dot (.), must not include either a slash (/) or a backslash (\) and must not be a name of digits only.